Skip to content

 AFCON: Nigeria's record through the years

-Nigeria will target a fourth Africa Cup of Nations crown when they begin their campaign on 13th January.
+Nigeria will target a fourth Africa Cup of Nations crown when the tournament commences at the end of this year.

-The Super Eagles, champions in 1980, 1994 and 2013, have been drawn in Group A alongside hosts Ivory Coast, Equatorial Guinea and Guinea-Bissau and are 11/8 to top the pool.
+The Super Eagles, champions in 1980, 1994 and 2013, have been drawn in Group C alongside Tunisia, Tanzania and Uganda.

 Africa Cup of Nations